 The Group does not require a job applicant to disclose personal information irrelevant to the job position or not legally required, such as his/her religious belief, in the course of recruitment.
-The Group assures that no discrimination is held against any applicant because of his or her gender, ethnic origin, race, background, religious belief, marital status, sexual orientation, nationality or political views, among others, when a decision to hire an employee is made.
+The Group assures that no discrimination is held against any applicant because of his or her gender, ethnic origin, race, background.

+religious belief, marital status, sexual orientation, nationality or political views, among others, when a decision to hire an employee is made.

 All employees are treated on an equal basis.
-Matters concerning appointment, wages, benefits, rewards, promotion and termination are considered solely on the basis of the employee's educational background, professional qualifications and competence.
+Matters concerning recruitment, wages, benefits, rewards, promotion and termination are considered solely on the basis of the employee's educational background, professional qualifications and competence.
 Male and female employees are treated equally.
+We pledge to comply with relevant standards of the International Labour Organisation (ILO) (except for those standards that are contradictory to local laws and regulations).